Sex (book): Critical response

-Critics, conservative, feminist and anti-porn groups reacted negatively to the book because of its sexually explicit photographs, which many characterized as hardcore pornography.
+Critics, and conservative, feminist and anti-porn groups reacted negatively to the book because of its sexually explicit photographs, which many characterized as hardcore pornography.
 J. Randy Taraborrelli, in his biography of Madonna, wrote that much of the book appears surprising, not shocking.
 He derided the concept as childish and impetuous.
 Though Madonna insisted she was trying to demystify sexuality altogether, he believed she just wanted to publish pornographic text and pictures and get away with it: "She was being a brat, not a revolutionary."
 Author Lucy O'Brien declared the book a bold, harrowing exercise in frustration, and despite Madonna's attempt at invincibility, it appeared to be "a curious act of self-destruction".
 Anthony DeCurtis of Rolling Stone said "The overwhelming effect of the book is numbing".
 Describing the photographs as "derivative", he wrote that "Madonna herself seems far too eager to shock; that, not even prurient arousal, seems the ideal response the book tirelessly seeks.
 The potency of Sexs subject matter is dissipated by Madonna and Meisel's self-congratulatory – and silly – sense of their own 'bravery,' as if their naughty games were somehow revolutionary."

 Roger Catlin of the Hartford Courant said some passages from the book were "too dirty to quote ... even the funny ones".
 The Daily Beast said "the book is neither groundbreaking (save that it features a major star) nor particularly sexy [...]
 Sex is convincing only when it's playful, as when she appears nude in a Miami pizzeria, chewing a slice while a baffled customer looks on.
 Elsewhere, she's simply undressed with no place to go."
 Richard Harrington of The Washington Post, in a mixed review, wrote: "Is Sex shocking?
 Not really.
 Mostly because it's Madonna, and somehow we've come to expect this from her.
 Is Sex boring?
 Surprisingly, yes."
 British author Zoë Heller of The Independent wrote that it was "the women who once saw Madonna as a witty feminist role model who have been most alarmist about her latest pornographic incarnation ...
 Previously, they say, Madonna played with traditional images of feminine sexuality in a subversive, 'empowering' way.
 But now, with sado-masochism and rape fantasies, she has gone too far."